EURODEO/e-soh/datastore-design/go-grpc-demo/README.md

 ## Installing and running TimescaleDB in a docker container

 Currently the datastore server is using a TimescaleDB server as its only storage backend (for both metadata and observations).
-The following commands shows how TimescaleDB can be run in a docker
+The following commands show how TimescaleDB can be run in a docker
 container:

 ```text